grisha/mod_python/Doc/installation.rst

    :file:`mptest.py`.
 That's because you explicitely set the handler to always be :file:`mptest`, whatever the requested file was.

 #.
-If everything worked well, move on to Chapter :ref:`Tutorial` ZZZ.
+If everything worked well, move on to Chapter :ref:`tutorial`.

 .. _inst-trouble: